Report: Kinlaw, Jets agree to one-year contract in free agency

 — Adam Schefter (@AdamSchefter) March 12, 2024

-The reported deal reunites Kinlaw with Jets coach Robert Saleh, who was the 49ers' defensive coordinator when San Francisco selected the tackle in the 2020 NFL Draft's first round.
+The reported deal reunites Kinlaw with Jets coach Robert Saleh, who was the 49ers' defensive coordinator when San Francisco selected the defensive tackle 14th overall in the 2020 NFL Draft.

-Kinlaw showed his worth during the 2023 NFL season after his career up until that point had been marred by injuries.
-The 26-year-old tallied 25 tackles -- four for loss -- six quarterback hits, 3.5 sacks and three passes defended across 17 games this past season, with six starts, per Pro Football Reference.
+Kinlaw showed his worth during the 2023 NFL season after his career up until that point had been marred by injuries, leading the 49ers to decline his fifth-year contract option.
+The 26-year-old tallied 25 tackles -- four for loss -- six quarterback hits, 3.5 sacks and three passes defended across 17 games, with six starts, per Pro Football Reference.

-In December, Shanahan told reporters he believed Kinlaw would be sought after by other NFL teams in free agency this offseason.
+Shanahan told reporters in December that he believed Kinlaw would be sought after by other NFL teams in free agency this offseason.

-“Yeah, no doubt about it,” 49ers coach Kyle Shanahan said Friday.
+“Yeah, no doubt about it,” 49ers coach Kyle Shanahan said.
 “Everyone around the league knows the talent he was coming out of college. ...

 “You're still so nervous for the guy because they can't control their injuries.
 But for him to be able to do this and play, now the tape looks [like] what people anticipated and the whole league has respect and he's only going to get better.”